Douglasmsw/Political-Polarization-In-the-Judiciary/README.md

-# Political Polarization In the Senate Federal Judiciary
+# Political Polarization In the Federal Judiciary

 In the wake of the Supreme Court reproductive rights opinion leak I was curious to see if the political polarization we hear so much about in discussions about the US congress applied to the judicial branch of governemnt.